n8peace/Banana-Clock/docs/troubleshooting.md

-# DayStart Troubleshooting Guide
+# Banana Clock Troubleshooting Guide

 ## 🎯 Overview

-This guide covers common issues and solutions for DayStart development and deployment.
+This guide covers common issues and solutions for Banana Clock development and deployment.
 Issues are organized by category for easy navigation.

 ## 🔧 Setup Issues